Average liar count for degree-2 Frobenius pseudoprimes: Introduction

 \end{corollary}

-In \cite{Grantham01}, Grantham offers \$6.20 for exhibiting a Frobenius pseudoprime with respect to $x^2+5x+5$ that is congruent to $2$ or $3$ modulo $5$.
-The proper generalization for these Grantham challenge pseudoprimes are the sets ${\rm Frob}_2^-(x^2+ax+b)$, since the condition of being $2,3 \bmod{5}$ is equivalent to $\jacs{\Delta(x^2+5x+5)}{n} = -1$.
-By Corollary \ref{cor:psp_count} these sets are infinite on average, providing good evidence that there are infinitely many Grantham challenge pseudoprimes.
+In \cite[Section 8]{Grantham01}, Grantham offers \$6.20 for exhibiting a Frobenius pseudoprime with respect to $x^2+5x+5$ that is congruent to $2$ or $3$ modulo $5$.
+The proper generalization for these Grantham challenge pseudoprimes are the sets ${\rm Frob}_2^-(x^2+ax+b)$, since the condition of being $2,3 \pmod{5}$ is equivalent to $\jacs{5}{n} = -1$.
+Grantham later proved \cite[Theorem 2.1]{Grantham10} that the sets ${\rm Frob}(f(x))$ are infinite for all monic, squarefree polynomials $f(x) \in \Z[x]$, but his construction is limited to composite $n$ for which $(\Delta \mid n) = 1$ and $(\Delta \mid p) = 1$ for all $p \mid n$.
+Our work is limited to degree $2$ polynomials, but expands the cases to include Jacobi symbol $-1$ both for $n$ and for $p \mid n$.
+Corollary \ref{cor:psp_count} is consistent with the conjecture that the sets ${\rm Frob}_2^-(f(x))$ are infinite as well, and provides good evidence that there are infinitely many Grantham challenge pseudoprimes.

 Further motivation for the present work comes from other challenge pseudoprimes.
-Pomerance, Selfridge, and Wagstaff ask in \cite{PSW01} whether there exists composite $n$ that is simultaneously a base-$2$ Fermat pseudoprime, a Fibonacci pseudoprime, and congruent to $2$ or $3$ modulo $5$.
-Potentially even more rare are Baillie pseudoprimes \cite{BaillieWagstaff01} (or Baillie-PSW pseudoprimes), which ask for composite $n$ that are simultaneously base-$2$ strong pseudoprimes and strong Lucas pseudoprimes with respect to a polynomial $x^2-Px+Q$ chosen in a prescribed way to ensure that $\jacs{P^2-4Q}{n} = -1$.
-Though it is not clear in either case whether the conditions correspond to Frobenius pseudoprimes or strong Frobenius pseudoprimes to a single polynomial $f(x)$, quadratic Frobenius pseudoprimes provide a natural generalization of the types of conditions requested.
+PSW challenge pseudoprimes \cite[Section A12]{Guy04}, also known as \$620 problem numbers, are composite $n$ that are simultaneously base-$2$ Fermat pseudoprimes, Fibonacci pseudoprimes, and congruent to $2,3$ modulo $5$.
+Potentially even more rare are Baillie pseudoprimes \cite[Section 6]{BaillieWagstaff01} (also called Baillie-PSW pseudoprimes due to the challenge posed in \cite[Section 10]{PSW01}), composite $n$ that are simultaneously base-$2$ strong pseudoprimes and strong Lucas pseudoprimes with respect to a polynomial $x^2-Px+Q$ chosen in a prescribed way to ensure $\jacs{P^2-4Q}{n} = -1$.
+Though it is unresolved whether these sought-after numbers are Frobenius pseudoprimes, strong Frobenius pseudoprimes, or something more restrictive still, quadratic Frobenius pseudoprimes provide a natural generalization for the types of conditions requested.

 From this we conclude that the division of $L_2(n)$ into $\jacs{\Delta}{n} = \pm 1$ cases is of fundamental importance, and in particular that bounding $\sum_{n \leq y} L_2^-(n)$ is of strong interest.